 Photo courtesy of Field Level Media

-Hopefully, this is a light and fun look into the state of college football and the quarterback landscape, while still being informative and highlighting the key QBs in college right now.
+Hopefully, this is a light, fun look at the state of college football and the quarterback landscape, while still informative and highlighting the key QBs in college right now.
 Stay tuned for the look into the running back, wide receiver, and tight end landscapes (just kidding about the tight ends, they will just get an honorable mention in the wide receiver piece.
 Tight ends do matter, some, too).

 -Aaron Wilcox